maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	}
 ```

-We list all the spawns of the map (i mean the block spawn put by the map creator) if the list is empty.
+We list all the spawns of the map (I mean the block spawn put by the map creator) if the list is empty.

 ```c++
     	declare SpawnId = NullId;